 Canyon Echo Verse

-The technical objective is to determine the total number of lines echoing in a stone amphitheater after a specific sequence of layered vocal performances.
-The chant begins with an initial narrator line, and each subsequent layer adds a new guiding verse, while the canyon walls replicate the entire previous chorus twice—once from each side.
+Deep within the stone walls of Crescent Canyon, a traditional chant creates a massive layering of echoes.
+Your mission in Canyon Echo Verse is to calculate the total number of lines echoing in the amphitheater after a specific sequence of layered vocal performances.
+The chant begins with a single line, and each subsequent layer adds a new verse while the walls replicate the entire previous chorus twice—once from each side!

-Specifically, the total count of verses $f(n)$ follows the squared geometric progression $f(n) = (2^{n+1}-1)^2$ (where $n$ is the number of echo layers).
-This pattern emerges because the ritual doubles both the length and the width of the performance's vocal presence, creating a perfectly balanced rhythmic structure.
-The solution must provide a precise integer count for any non-negative integer of layers, enabling storytellers to maintain the exact cadence required for Crescent Canyon traditions.
+The "secret sauce" here is a Squared Geometric Progression.
+The total count of verses follows the formula f(n) = (2ⁿ⁺¹ - 1)², where n is the number of echo layers.
+This pattern emerges because the ritual doubles both the length and width of the vocal presence simultaneously.
+Calculating this precise integer count is vital for storytellers who need to maintain the exact cadence required by Crescent Canyon tradition.

 Examples